Super Ranga: Critical reception

 Upon its theatrical release, the film received positive to mixed reviews from critics.
 Shyam Prasad S. of Bangalore Mirror reviewed the film and wrote, "[Sadhu Kokila] manages to give an 'Uppi' touch to the film", a reference to the characters portrayed by Upendra in his earlier films.
 He concludes by praising the role of cinematographer Ashok Kashyap and the acting department.
 S. Viswanath of Deccan Herald reviewed the film giving it a rating of three out of five and called the film "chuckle-a-minute mad caper".
 He added writing, "Brimming with trademark Upendra mannerisms, the film is a breezy, boisterous ride."
 Shashiprasad S. M. of Deccan Chronicle gave the film a 2.5/5 rating and writes, "A slight disappointment, it loses its sheen irrespective of the glittery star cast, to boost the box office collections."
 He called the plot "the real hero.. but the film as an entertainer lacks the kick."
-Bharath Bhat of FilmiBeat gave the film a 3/5 rating and writes, "Super Ranga is a tailor made movie for Real Star Upendra.
-The role suits his crazy mannerism.
-The movie is a must watch for Uppi Fans."